wilsonmacleod/NBA-2018-19-Analysis/README.md

 B) the expected timeline/range of results of this strategy

-For this figure I took all the teams from 2000-2012 who had a first overall pick and mapped their increase or decrease in Win Percentage over a five post-pick period.
+For this figure I took all the teams from 2000-2012 who had a first overall pick and mapped average changes in Win Percentage over a five year post-pick period.

 ![alt text](https://github.com/wilsonmacleod/NBA-2018-19_Analysis/blob/master/NBA_Trends/figs/theprocess.png)

 Based on my analysis teams generally "peak" in terms of win percentage in the 3rd and 4th years after a obtaining and using a first overall pick.
 With the highest variance of results coming the 5th season.
-This timeline aligns perfectly with the initial four year contract, with the variance being explained by a teams ability to keep/build around their newfound star.
-Outside of a few outliers this strategy has proved to be very effective with the averages of all seasons post "bottoming-out" showing a 15%+ increase in Win Percentage on average.
+This timeline aligns perfectly with the initial four year rookie contract, with the variance in the fifth year being explained by a teams ability to keep and/or build around their newfound star.
+Outside of a few outliers this strategy has proven to be very effective with the averages of all seasons post number one pick showing a 15%+ increase in Win Percentage.

 ## The Three Point Revolution